{SECTION_MENU}

 Ilana Hutchinson

-Parent Governor, appointed August 2023
+Parent Governor and Chair of Curriculum, appointed August 2023

 Ilana is an MMK parent and has been for 10 years.
 She is a mother of 3 children and two are still at MMK.
 She feels MMK is a special ‘family’ community.